micmejia/bible-dump/NKJV/John/John 20.md

 Jesus said to her, "Woman, why are you weeping?
 Whom are you seeking?"
 She, supposing Him to be the gardener, said to Him, "Sir, if You have carried Him away, tell me where You have laid Him, and I will take Him away."

 ###### 16
 Jesus said to her, "Mary!"
-She turned and said to [^c]Him, "Rabboni!" (which is to say, Teacher).
+She turned and said to Him, "Rabboni!" (which is to say, Teacher).

 ###### 17
 Jesus said to her, "Do not cling to Me, for I have not yet ascended to My Father; but go to My brethren and say to them, 'I am ascending to My Father and your Father, and _to_ My God and your God.' "

 ###### 18
-Mary Magdalene came and told the [^d]disciples that she had seen the Lord, and _that_ He had spoken these things to her. ## The Apostles Commissioned
+Mary Magdalene came and told the disciples that she had seen the Lord, and _that_ He had spoken these things to her. ## The Apostles Commissioned

 ###### 19
-Then, the same day at evening, being the first _day_ of the week, when the doors were shut where the disciples were [^e]assembled, for fear of the Jews, Jesus came and stood in the midst, and said to them, "Peace _be_ with you."
+Then, the same day at evening, being the first _day_ of the week, when the doors were shut where the disciples were assembled, for fear of the Jews, Jesus came and stood in the midst, and said to them, "Peace _be_ with you."

 ###### 20
 When He had said this, He showed them _His_ hands and His side.
 Then the disciples were glad when they saw the Lord.